The path that leads through Victoria Butterfly Gardens is a hike through the life cycle of one of nature's most fascinating creatures.

 The Aztecs believe that when we die, our souls become butterflies.

 If that's true.... and I think it might be.... you'll be gazing through the camera lens into the souls of our ancestors right here in this garden.

 It's comforting to think our ancestors still live among us.... to guide us while they inhabit the earthly bodies of such beautiful and delicate creatures.

 I wonder how many souls are here in Victoria Butterfly Gardens?

 In the Christian religion, the butterfly is the symbol of transformation and resurrection.

 Butterflies have been depicted in ancient tombs and early Christian paintings.

 They appear in Ancient Greek mythology and Asian and Aztec cultures.
 More than just resurrection and transformation, they signify celebration and the souls of who are no longer on earth in human form.

-The butterfly has a message for us... keep faith while going through the difficult challenges and transitions of life.
+So, the butterfly's a message for us... keep your faith strong while going through life's difficult challenges and transitions.
 At the end of the process, you'll be miraculously transformed for the better.